If you’ve ever wondered if there was anything that could help you overcome social anxiety, here is my own story of how hypnosis helped me.

 And that’s when fifth-grade me came rushing forward.

 It was a pep rally.
-I had choreographed a little performance to “Danger Zone” with a friend.
+I had choreographed a little performance to the song “Danger Zone” with a friend.
 (Talk about foreshadowing.)
 We’d spent all our time picking out outfits and fluffing our bangs instead of rehearsing.
 And, there we were, center stage, mics in hand.
 All eyes on us.
 Even my mom in the bleachers watching.

 The music didn’t play right, and the choreography crumbled.
 I remember the blurry sting of being laughed at, booed, and humiliated.
 I’ll never forget the feeling of handing back the mic to the teacher and feeling so low.
 Afterward, a kid yelled from the bus window, “What were you trying to do?”